Wabashiki FWA advisories

 Most revenues used in land acquisition, development, operation and maintenance of Wabashiki Fish & Wildlife Area are derived from the sale of hunting, fishing, and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.

 - Wabashiki Fish & Wildlife Area provides fishing for bluegill, crappie, bass and catfish from two ponds on the property.

-- A 14-inch size limit on largemouth bass is in effect
+- A 14-inch size limit on largemouth bass is in effect.

-- Electric motors only are permitted on the ponds
+- Electric motors are only permitted on the ponds.

-- Shore line fishing is available at the ponds and the river.
+- Shoreline fishing is available at the ponds and the river.